-Rarely seen in public, the SP12 EC was created by Centro Stile Pininfarina per request of one of the most prolific musicians and Ferrari collectors in the world.
+Rarely seen in public, the SP12 EC was created by Centro Stile Pininfarina per request of one of the most prolific musicians and Ferrari collectors globally.

-The initials EC stand for Eric Clapton and the famous author wanted the car resembling a 512BB, getting a retro-inspired unique piece with unchanged mechanical components.
+The initials EC stand for Eric Clapton, and the famous musician wanted the car resembling a 512BB, getting a retro-inspired unique piece with unchanged mechanical components.

 458 MM Speciale

 Another British customer, alas anonymous, asked for a car inspired by the 288 GTO, getting a car with a dramatic side profile completely different from the character of the standard 458 Italia.

 The 458 MM was famously finished in white with an Italian tricolor flag running through the middle of the car.

 As of 2020, the Ferrari 458 is at its lowest price point.
 In theory, it is the least interesting collector Ferrari – it was made in big numbers and surpassed by the newer, more potent, and more desirable 488 and the F8 Tributo.
 Still, the 458 Italia hasn’t depreciated nearly as much as other cars of this caliber tend to.
 On the contrary, it is slowly picking up traction to become a collectible Ferrari in decades to come.

 The right questions are how and why?
 It’s the first mid-engined Ferrari to ditch the manual completely, it looks way too aggressive for a Ferrari, and it’s been made obsolete by its successors.